 My mood dropped as I read the article.
-As of March 2011, the Observatory started charging 10 pounds to get into the facility, which was the only way you could really take a picture of your feet in two different days.
+As of March 2011, the Observatory started charging 10 pounds to get into the facility, which was the only way you could really take a picture of your feet on two different days.
 I was quite upset about the whole thing.
 10 pounds is 16 US dollars – all for a picture.
-Sure you could go visit other part of the observatory, but I didn’t really have the time or desire to do that, I simply wanted a picture; and I know I’m not alone in that desire.
+Sure you could go visit another part of the observatory, but I didn’t really have the time or desire to do that, I simply wanted a picture, and I know I’m not alone in that desire.
 This new charge comes at a very convenient time as the 2012 Olympics arrive in London and specifically Greenwich in a year’s time.
-Sounds like the Prime Meridian Line will be prime source of income.
+Sounds like the Prime Meridian Line will be a prime source of income.

 Being a budget traveler, I drew the line at paying $16 for a picture.
-Hell, the line isn’t just in the observatory, it runs from the North to South pole…I didn’t need the crummy observatory for my picture – I was now on a mission to find a way to get a picture of me on the line for free.
+Hell, the line isn’t just in the observatory, it runs from the North to the South pole…I didn’t need the crummy observatory for my picture – I was now on a mission to find a way to get a picture of me on the line for free.

 I continued to research online searching and studying maps of the line and where it ran through the city of Greenwich and if there were any markings.
 The search proved harder than I initially thought.
 However, I did come across a picture of a street with little dots on it representing the Prime Meridian and it had the title Park Vista.
 I found the street on the map and was on a mission.

 Where to find the Meridian Line outside the Observatory